krystallite/Airline-Seating-Assignment/README.md

 2. Seat assignment is carried out on a left to right basis, regardless of when booking is made, including prebooked seats.
 Hence, with seating configuration of ACDF, in any row, seats will be assigned in the order A, C, D and F. Seats will not be assigned if the preceding seat has not been assigned.
 For example, for a booking of party size 1, seat C will not be assigned if seat A is available, seat A will be assigned instead of C.

+## How the main function works

-## The following steps will run to assign seats until all bookings in the csv file has been considered:
+The following steps will run to assign seats until all bookings in the csv file has been considered:

 ### Step 0